- finely sliced Chillies

 Chili Threads - Chili Strings - Angel's Hair

 Chili threads, also known as Angel's Hair, are finely sliced chilies from China.
 These have a wonderfully fruity, mild, spicy aroma.
 The filigree threads are suitable for seasoning and decorating many dishes such as fish, crustaceans, salads, soups, hamburgers, steak, and also desserts.

 Culinary use: Set accents with Chili Threads

-These delicious chili threads tingle with their mild sharpness on your tongue and are excellent for aromatizing and decorating appetizers such as soups and salads.
+These delicious chili threads tingle with their mild sharpness on your tongue and are excellent for flavoring and decorating appetizers such as soups and salads.
 They also go well with main dishes such as pasta dishes with shrimp or porcini mushrooms.

 They add a subtle sharp touch and make you want more.
 As you know, even eye eats, and chili threads are a special feast for the eyes.
 With their bright red color, they set delicious accents on dips and appetizers.
 Chili threads are a popular spice among our star chefs.
 They are also becoming increasingly popular in the food truck scene and set visual highlights on hamburgers and other dishes.
 They are beautiful red, and filigree just appetizing.

 Angels hair: The production

 Do you want to make Angels hair yourself?
 It's not that hard, but they need some patience and time.
 If you choose a hot variety, like the Habanero chili, you should wear gloves while preparing them, otherwise painful skin irritations may occur.
-Hungarian peppers or jalapeno chilies are also suited.
+Hungarian peppers or green jalapeno chilies are also suited.

 In the first step, cut the pods in half and remove the placenta and seeds.
 Then press the chili flat on a workboard and cut off very fine stripes with a sharp knife.